AI & ChatGPT searches , social queries for DISTRIBUTIVE EFFICIENCY

 • Analysis of law using economic theory

-analysis is efficiency, in particular, allocative efficiency.
+analysis is efficiency, particularly, allocative efficiency.
 A common concept of efficiency used by law and economics scholars is Pareto efficiency.
 A legal

 Law and economics